joelwetzel/Hubitat-iPhone-Presence-Sensor/README.md

 - If this sensor shows "present", the iPhone is DEFINITELY present.
 - If this sensor shows "not present", the iPhone may or may not be present.
 We don't know.

+## Compatibility
+I only have iPhone devices to test with, but other users have reported it working with the following Android devices.
+I cannot provide support for Android myself though.
+- Nexus 5x
+- Pixel XL
+- S9
+- Nokia 6
+- Note 9
+- S8+

 ## Installation
 1. Open your Hubitat web page
 2. Go to the "Drivers Code" page